-- (1) A residential facility may continue to operate at the capacity and configuration for which it is licensed as of the effective date of this rule. - (2) An applicant who has obtained approval for a development proposal shall be permitted to proceed with development at the capacity and configuration as proposed and for which approval has been granted as of the effective date of this rule. - (3) The number of licensed beds in an intermediate care facility shall not exceed six unless the department determines, based upon documentation provided by the operator, that the intermediate care facility requires capacity greater than six to be financially viable, in which case the department may approve a capacity that is not greater than eight. - (4) The number of licensed beds in a residential facility that is not an intermediate care facility shall not exceed four.
+- (1) A residential facility may continue to operate at the capacity for which it is licensed as of the effective date of this rule. - (2) An applicant who has obtained approval for a development proposal shall be permitted to proceed with development as proposed and for which approval has been granted as of the effective date of this rule in accordance with the terms of the approval granted by the department. - (3) The number of licensed beds in an intermediate care facility for individuals with intellectual disabilities shall not exceed six unless the department determines, based upon documentation provided by the operator, that the intermediate care facility for individuals with intellectual disabilities requires capacity greater than six to be

-- (5) Licensed residential facilities shall not exist on adjoining property sites except that licensed residential facilities operating on adjoining property sites on the effective date of this rule may continue to so operate. - (6) No more than one distinct and separate physical structure may be licensed on the same property site except that licensed residential facilities with more than one distinct and separate physical structure licensed on the same property site on the effective date of this rule may continue to so operate. - (7) Notwithstanding paragraph (D)(6) of this rule, multiple apartments within an apartment building or complex of apartment buildings on the same property site may be licensed individually when the apartments serve as the best alternative for maximizing community integration. - (8) A county board may not assume ownership of a residential facility.
+- financially viable, in which case the department may approve a capacity that is not greater than eight. - (4) The number of licensed beds in a residential facility that is not an intermediate care facility for individuals with intellectual disabilities shall not exceed four. - (5) Licensed residential facilities shall not exist on adjoining property sites except that licensed residential facilities operating on adjoining property sites on the effective date of this rule may continue to so operate. - (6) No more than one distinct and separate physical structure may be licensed on the same property site except that licensed residential facilities with more than one distinct and separate physical structure licensed on the same property site on the effective date of this rule may continue to so operate. - (7) Notwithstanding paragraph (D)(6) of this rule, multiple apartments within an apartment building or complex of apartment buildings on the same property site may be licensed individually when the apartments serve as the best alternative for maximizing community integration. - (8) A county board may not assume ownership of a residential facility.